When Lyme Arthritis in Children Is Mistaken for Juvenile Idiopathic Arthritis

 Can Lyme disease cause knee swelling without severe pain?

 Yes.
-Lyme arthritis in children may produce marked swelling with surprisingly mild discomfort, which can contribute to delayed recognition.
+Lyme arthritis may produce substantial knee swelling with surprisingly mild pain.
+This mismatch can be an important clinical clue.

 Clinical Takeaway